Sandyhills: Economy and transport

 Although most local industry has long since ceased, there is still an industrial estate in the east of Shettleston (once a rope works), adjacent to a hypermarket (once an iron works specialising in machinery for the textile industry) which provide employment opportunities, along with many small businesses operating in that district and Tollcross; the largest building in the area by floor space is located towards Baillieston: a 190,000 sqft storage and distribution facility, built on the site of an old chemical works which produced tar.

 Sandyhills is also within commuting distance of central Glasgow via public transport - although the North Mount Vernon station and line have gone, there are four stations in different directions within a mile (Shettleston and Garrowhill on the North Clyde Line, and Carmyle and Mount Vernon on the Whifflet Line).
 Shettleston Road and Tollcross Road are both bus corridors with frequent services towards the city centre via Parkhead.

-There are four schools in close proximity to Sandyhills: Wellshot Primary and St Paul's Primary to the south-west towards Tollcross Park, Eastmuir School (for children with special educational needs) to the north at Barlanark, and Eastbank Primary on Shettleston Road, directly beside St Paul's RC Church (affiliated to the school of the same name).
+There are four schools in close proximity to Sandyhills: Wellshot Primary and St Paul's Primary to the south-west towards Tollcross Park, Eastmuir School (for children with special educational needs) to the north at Barlanark, and Eastbank Primary School on Shettleston Road, directly beside St Paul's RC Church (affiliated to the school of the same name).
 Wellshot, based in an imposing 1900s building that is something of a historic landmark in the area is a feeder for Eastbank Academy in Shettleston along with Eastbank Primary, while St Paul's is linked to St Andrew's Secondary.